mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Installation/MAMP-PRO-3xx-4xx-Upgrade/index.md

 ## MAMP PRO 3.xx to 4.xx Upgrade

-When up upgrading to MAMP PRO 4 your data willl be upgraded to MySQL 5.6.
+When up upgrading to MAMP PRO 4 you will be asked to upgrade your data to MySQL 5.6 This is recommended.
 Your current MySQL data will be copied from `/Library/Application Support/appsolute/MAMP PRO/db/mysql` to  `/Library/Application Support/appsolute/MAMP PRO/db/mysql56`.
 Your old data will be preserved intact in  `/Library/Application Support/appsolute/MAMP PRO/db/mysql`.

 1. Download MAMP PRO from [www.mamp.info](https://www.mamp.info){:target="_blank"} .
 2. Double click on the `MAMP_MAMP_PRO_4.xx.pkg` file in your `Downloads` folder to start the installation process.